 Sites he owns or uses...

-He uses lots of web 2.0 sites like wordpress.
+He uses lots of web 2.0 sites like wordpress and other forums.

 He has many SubReddits where he publishes his fake news